 Though there are many misconceptions about estate planning, one of the more common ones is that having a will excludes you from going through probate.
-To get ahead and in front of the issue, you still have to go through probate when there is a will and no living trust.
+However, you still have to go through probate when there is a will and no living trust.

 Some are firmly against probate simply because they have been told to avoid it.
-Make the educated choice by first understanding what probate is and then have a discussion with your attorney.
+Make the educated choice by first understanding what probate is and having a discussion with your estate planning attorney.
 At that time, you will have a firm grasp as to whether probate fits your needs.

 Wills are not recorded in Florida, so there are no public records after they are created.
 Even if you are a beneficiary, you may not know that you are until the probate process begins.